ocrmypdf/OCRmyPDF/README.md

 OCRmyPDF
 ========

-collection of script aimed at generating searchable PDF files from PDF files containing only images
+Collection of script aimed at generating searchable PDF files from PDF files containing only images